 See where these clubs are being downloaded!

 Clubs will function using the Community Learning Centers (CLCs) model - to find out more about this initiative, visit the Lincoln Public Schools CLC page.
-There is also a great video describing the program - view it here.

 Lincoln Journal Star: